 An amazing backdrop for disconnecting from reality for a few days.
 Tulum is all about unplugging and enjoying nature, life in its simplicity.
 The two main things we did, and really all there is to do — beach and dining.
 There is also hiking and cenotes but we decided to take advantage of the walkable experiences.
 During our five day trip, our daily routine consisted of getting up, heading to a big breakfast, finding a beach to lay on for the remainder of the day and then ending the day by going back to the hotel to dress up and enjoy a long heavy dinner.

 The most notable part of Tulum for tourists is the Tulum strip.
 The surrounding area is less developed and not really areas tourists care to venture off to, especially for those who don’t speak Spanish.
 Google maps doesn’t really know where it’s going when you leave the strip so safety is questionable in these areas.
 I would recommend to only stay on the strip because everything you need is walking distance at all hours of the day.
 I would not really recommend airbnbs.
 We stayed at the boutique hotel Aldea Tulum.
-Our room was called the Cenote Room which was good for solo travelers and couples. (link to IG video).
+Our room was called the Cenote Room which would be good for couples, but also solo travelers.
+Just be aware that travel insurance is important if you are travelling solo, as so many people do.
+Despite what is sometimes said, Mexico is a very safe destination for solo travellers, so long as you are wary and follow advice – although that is the case wherever you go alone. (link to IG video).

 Casa Violeta — A boutique hotel we randomly stumbled upon and found ourselves dining at frequently throughout our time in Tulum.
 I prefer boutique hotels because they are extra hospitable (which we experienced just dining at their on-site restaurant) and extremely private like staying in a home away from home.
 Casa Violeta is located directly on the beach and good for families in terms of room size.
 Note that there is no extra amenities besides the beach.